What is hyperpigmentation?

 Request an appointment in Boise, Idaho

 Dr. Naomi Brooks and Sammy can provide effective solutions for hyperpigmentation.
-To schedule a consultation, contact Boise Dermatology & Medspa online or call (208) 888-0660.
+To schedule an appointment, contact Boise Dermatology & Medspa online or call (208) 888-0660.
 From there, we will create a custom treatment plan specifically for you.
 Contact us today!